jecaro/circuix-sword/README.md

 $ nixos-rebuild switch --flake .#circuix --target-host pi@circuix --use-remote-sudo
 ```

+Some packages are heavily patched and can be long to compile.
+A binary cache is
+available at https://jecaro.cachix.org, follow the instructions there to it.

 ### Flash the arduino leonardo

 The distribution optionally includes a script to flash the arduino leonardo.